FuelLabs/sway-applications/auctions/english-auction/SPECIFICATION.md

 #### `bid()`

 1. Allows a user to bid upon an auction if
-    1. The auction is open for bids(not passed the deadline, cancelled or reserve has not been met)
+    1. The auction is open for bids (not passed the deadline, cancelled or reserve has not been met)
-    2. The accepted asset type for the auction has been provided
+    2. The users bids with an accepted asset
-    3. The bid is meets the initial price for the auction or is greater than the last bid
+    3. The bid meets the initial price for the auction or is greater than the last bid
     4. The reserve has not been exceeded

 #### `cancel()`

 1. Allows a user to cancel an auction they have created if
-    1. The auction is open for bids(not passed the deadline or reserve has not been met)
+    1. The auction is open for bids (not passed the deadline or reserve has not been met)

 #### `create()`